wesleydonald/MTRN4231/README.md

 The end effector is actuated using a DSS-P05 servo, controlled through a ROS 2 node (`gripper`) that communicates with an Arduino over a serial connection.
 The node exposes a custom service (`/gripper_service`, type `CloseGripper`) which accepts either `"open"` or `"close"` as valid commands.

 When the node starts, it attempts to open the serial port (`/dev/ttyUSB0`).
 If successful, commands recieved through the service are forwarded directly to the Arduino, which actuates the servo accordingly.
-If the Arduino is not connected, the node logs a warning but remains active so that the rest of the robot system can continue operating.
+If the Arduino is not connected, the node logs a warning but remains active so that the rest of the system can continue operating.

 Mechanically, the chassis mounts to the UR5 wrist using a Housing Block and an End Effector Mount.
 The end effector’s mass is included in the URDF to ensure accurate planning and simulation.
 The URDF also defines collision geometry and a mesh to visualise the end effector in rviz.